certeu/morio/docs/docs/guides/contributors/docs/readme.md

 - term: `run scripts` (default would have been `run-scripts`)
 - aliases: `['run script']` (default would have been no aliases)

-In this case, all customization is handled in the front matter:
+In this case, all customisation is handled in the front matter:

 ```md title="docs/docs/jargon/run-scripts.md"
 ---